Office of Human Resources Management

 89 Washington Avenue, Room 528 EB

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by April 23, 2018 to email@example.com (email submissions are preferred).
-You must include the Box number (CFO-350/00707) of the position in the subject line of your email and/or cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Applications will be reviewed on an ongoing basis until the position is filled.
+Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+You must include the Box number (EXEC-82/00701) of the position in the subject line of your email and cover letter to ensure receipt of your application.